-Under limited supervision, the Care Manager is responsible for managing clinical care for clients, which includes vulnerable adults and the elderly.
-This position will also support the overall operations of The Option Group as needed.
-Reports to President.
+Under limited supervision, the Care Manager, is responsible for managing the clinical and medical care for clients to include vulnerable adults and elderly populations and supports the overall operation of The Option Group.

-* Conduct home visits, phone calls, virtual calls, and regular in-person visits with clients to gather information, assess condition, living situation,s and make recommendations.
+- Conduct home visits, phone calls, virtual calls, and regular in-person visits with clients to gather information, assess condition, living situation and make recommendations.

 - Connect clients, families and/or representatives to appropriate services and resources.

 - Coordinate and facilitate meetings with individuals, families, professionals and service

 - Create comprehensive reports and develop appropriate care plans for clients and families, in accordance with company procedures.

 - Coordinate client’s medical care and ensure home environment is safe and supportive of the needs of the client.

 - When necessary, transport clients to appointments and attend to obtain findings and recommendations, discuss information, collaborate with physician, and communicate outcomes to appropriate individual (family, guardian, physicians ).